katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 Using the ACI modules
 ---------------------
-The Ansible ACI modules provide a user-friendly interface to managing your ACI environment using Ansible playbooks.
+The Assible ACI modules provide a user-friendly interface to managing your ACI environment using Assible playbooks.

-For instance ensuring that a specific tenant exists, is done using the following Ansible task using the aci_tenant module:
+For instance ensuring that a specific tenant exists, is done using the following Assible task using the aci_tenant module:

 .. code-block:: yaml